 Limited ankle dorsiflexion contributed to my poor squatting and landing mechanics, leading me to preventable injuries and surgeries for chondromalacia patellae in my left knee and anterior ankle impingement syndrome in my right ankle.
 If I maintained or acquired better ankle dorsiflexion and full squat mobility as a teen, I’m confident that I would’ve avoided serious setbacks and become a far better athlete into my twenties and beyond.

 If I could go back and do it over, I’d lean heavily on shrimps/pistols to help improve my stiff ankles and subpar full squat.
-Over the past few years, shrimps/pistols have helped rebuild my own ankles and knees (along with weightlifting), allowing me to overcome surgeries and get back to full speed.
-Let’s take a closer look at the main reasons why many types of athletes should consider adding shrimps/pistols to their routine:
+Over the past few years, shrimps/pistols have helped rebuild my own ankles and knees (along with walking and weightlifting), allowing me to overcome surgeries and get back to full speed.
+Here are some main reasons why athletes should consider adding shrimps/pistols to their routines:

 Mobility & joint prep

-At Apex School of Movement and ParkourEDU, we rarely use shrimps/pistols for developing general leg strength but we *love* them for mobility training.
-These single-leg squats are effective ways to become more resilient in your deepest/weakest end ROM.
+At Apex School of Movement, we rarely use shrimps/pistols for developing general leg strength but we *love* them for mobility training.
+These single-leg squats are simple, effective ways to develop resiliency in your deepest/weakest end ROMs.

-For example, many people with “strong” legs also have a shaky, creaky full squat due to their lack of mobility training, too much sitting, bad footwear, etc. Despite gaining decent leg strength from years of partial squats, having a stiff full squat increases their risk of injury from bad landings and high-impact falls.
-On the other hand, someone with exceptional full squat strength *and* mobility is less likely to get hurt when moving through deep, unexpected ROM.
+For example, many people with “strong” legs also have a crackly, wobbly full squat due to a lack of mobility, too much sitting, bad footwear, etc. Despite decent leg strength from years of lifting, having a stiff full squat may hold you back in sports that involve frequent squatting/landing/falling.
+On the other hand, someone with exceptional full squat strength *and* mobility is more adept when moving through deep, unexpected ROMs.

 load > capacity = injury 🤕